musically-ut/seqfile/README.rst

     >> seqfile.findNextFile('.', fnameGen=lambda x: 'a.' + str(x) + '.txt')
     './a.1.txt'

-The returned file will exist, be empty, and can be opened for writing.
+The returned file will exist, will be empty, and can be opened for writing.

 Installing
 ----------